Car Accident Liability Lawyers in Florida

 Florida Driving Laws: Who Is at Fault?

 Florida is known as a “no-fault” state with regard to car accidents.
 This does not mean that the question of who caused an auto accident is never relevant.
 Determining who caused an auto accident is still very important, especially in major accidents resulting in serious injury or death.
 Freidin Brown, P.A. is a Martindale-Hubbell® AV® Rated personal injury law firm whose lawyers have more than 100 years of combined courtroom experience.
 We focus on representing injury victims in major personal injury cases, and we have a proven record of success on our clients’ behalf.

 To schedule a FREE initial consultation, call 888-677-7764.

 Why Is Fault Important in Serious Auto Accidents?

 Personal Injury Protection (PIP) auto insurance coverage makes the question of fault irrelevant in auto accident cases where the total cost of medical bills was less than $10,000 and the total cost of property damage was less than $10,000.
 Drivers make an insurance claim with their own insurance companies for injuries and damage under these amounts.
 Drivers may elect to carry a higher amount of PIP coverage.

 However, in serious auto accident cases, the financial costs usually exceed the amount of PIP coverage available.
-Thus, your Miami car accident attorneys must search for other sources of compensation to get a full and fair car accident settlement.
+Thus, your Florida car accident lawyers must search for other sources of compensation to get a full and fair car accident settlement.
 The most obvious source is the other driver.
-If the other driver caused the accident, then we can demand compensation from that driver's insurance company.
+If the other driver caused the accident, then we can demand compensation from that driver’s insurance company.

 What if Both Drivers Contributed to the Auto Accident?